Post

 C interview cheatsheet of important questions.
-Make sure to revise the list daily.

 Important C macros